On this page:

 When assessing a building permit application, a building practitioner must use the value in the schedule to the residential zone, instead of the value expressed in the relevant building regulation.
 Schedule 6 to the Building Regulations identifies which planning schemes have schedules that specify a local value.

-When assessing a planning permit application, the varied standard continues to be read with the relevant objective and decision guidelines in clause 54 and clause 55.
+When assessing a planning permit application, the varied standard continues to be read with the relevant standard in clause 54 and clause 55.
 The schedule simply substitutes one value for another.
 The remainder of the standard in clause 54 and clause 55 continues to apply.

 When a new residential zone that is not currently used in the planning scheme is proposed, and a clause 54 standard is proposed to be varied, a consequential amendment to Schedule 6 to the Building Regulations is also necessary.
 This is required to apply the planning scheme change to a single dwelling that does not require a planning permit in the new residential zone.